stanfordjournalism/stanford-progj-2021/docs/python/data_analysis_intro.md

 For this course, however, we'll decouple "expensive" data acquisition steps from Jupyter in order to keep notebooks light-weight and focused on data wrangling and analysis.

+## Narrative with Markdown

+Here's a [basic guide](https://www.markdownguide.org/basic-syntax) to getting started with Markdown, a simple language for generating formatted text.

 ## pandas

 The [pandas][] library is the workhorse of data wrangling and analysis in Python.
 It provides a wide range of functionality for common data tasks such as filtering, joining, and aggregating data.